Wellington North (New Zealand electorate)

 Wellington North was, from 1905 to 1946, a parliamentary electorate within the area encompassing New Zealand's capital, Wellington.
-The electorate was represented by four Members of Parliament.
+The electorate was represented by four members of parliament; it is being recreated for the 2026 general election following the 2025 boundary review.

 Population centres

+The seat covers the central and northern suburbs of Wellington including the CBD, Thorndon, Pipitea, Te Aro, Aro Valley, Oriental Bay, Mount Victoria, Kelburn, Northland, Karori, Wilton, Ngaio, Khandallah, Broadmeadows, Kaiwharawhara, Crofton Downs and Wadestown.